kabisa/theguild.nl/drafts/generating-css-from-scratch-with-postcss.md

 For a soon-to-be open-sourced project I had to generate a CSS stylesheet from some data.

-Initially I started out with good 'ol String templating and interpolation but it soon became pretty complex, as I needed to conditionally add certain properties and declarations.
+Initially I started out with good 'ol string templating and interpolation but it soon became pretty complex, as I needed to conditionally add certain properties and declarations.

 It occurred to me that what I wanted was a representation of the CSS structure in code, an AST (Abstract Syntax Tree).
 That would allow me to build up the CSS tree structure in code and turn it into a String later on.